ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## groupArrayMovingSum {#agg_function-grouparraymovingsum}

-Calculates the moving sum of the input values.
+Calculates the moving sum of input values.

 ```
-groupArrayMovingSum(column_for_summing)
+groupArrayMovingSum(numbers_for_summing)
-groupArrayMovingSum(window_size)(column_for_summing)
+groupArrayMovingSum(window_size)(numbers_for_summing)
 ```

 The function can take the window size as a parameter.
-If it not specified, the function takes the window size equal to the column size.
+If it not specified, the function takes the window size equal to the number of rows in the column.

 **Parameters**

-- `column_for_summing` — Column name.
-The column should have the numeric or [Decimal](../../data_types/decimal.md) data type.
+- `numbers_for_summing` — [Expression](../syntax.md#expressions) resulting with a value in a numeric data type.
-- `window_size` — Size of the sample window.
+- `window_size` — Size of the calculation window.

 **Returned values**